 - you are the biological father, married to or in a civil partnership with the mother, or living with the mother in an enduring family relationship, but are not an immediate relative

 - you will have responsibility for the child’s upbringing

 - you will take time off work to support the mother or child.

 Paternity leave can currently only be taken for a maximum of two weeks.
 It cannot be taken before the birth of the baby and must finish by the 56th day after the date of the birth.
 If the full two weeks are taken, they must be continuous.
 Otherwise one week’s leave can be taken.
 The weeks do not necessarily have to begin on a Monday, i.e. it is possible to start your leave on any other day of the week and return on that same day 1 or 2 weeks later.

 As with maternity leave, plans for paternity leave must be discussed with your employer, and you must inform them of when you wish to take your leave before 15th week before the baby is due.
 If you change your mind then you must give your employer 28 days’ notice.

 In the event of the baby being born early, paternity leave must be taken within a period stretching from the birth to eight Sundays after the week when the baby was originally due.

 Statutory Paternity Pay

-Statutory Paternity Pay is payable for a maximum of two weeks and the amount paid will be whichever is the lower of 90% of your average weekly earnings and the standard rate of £124.88.
-To qualify for Statutory Paternity pay, you must meet all the conditions of Statutory Paternity Leave and in addition be earning an average of at least £97 a week before tax.
+Statutory Paternity Pay is payable for a maximum of two weeks and the amount paid will be whichever is the lower of 90% of your average weekly earnings and the standard rate of £136.78.
+To qualify for Statutory Paternity pay, you must meet all the conditions of Statutory Paternity Leave.

 Statutory Paternity Pay is paid in the same manner as regular pay (through the employer at the usual time) and will be subject to National Insurance and tax deductions.